The West Haven Pollinator Pathway has begun our second season in 2022 with another 50/50 match grant from Sustainable CT.

-Pollinator Pathway West Haven is working to increase the biomass of perennial pollinator plants in West Haven CT as part of a commitment to education, sustainability, quality of life, and community building.
+Pollinator Pathway West Haven is increasing the biomass of perennial pollinator plants in West Haven CT as part of a commitment to education, sustainability, quality of life, and community building.

-On March 11, 2021, your West Haven team identified new sites after installing over 600 plants at Sandy Point, Brett Watt Park, Marginal Drive, South Street, Lake Street, Abbott Park, and Bradley Point in September, 2020.
-An additional $950 was reserved to fill in these sites after we saw the initial progress in the Summer of 2021.
+In our first year your West Haven team identified new sites after installing over 1000 perennial plants at Sandy Point, Brett Watt Park, Marginal Drive, South Street, Lake Street, Abbott Park, and Bradley Point in September 2021.

 We hope our Marginal Drive site will connect members of likeminded groups in New Haven as well, since we all recognize our open space assets are community anchor values.
 More people recognize the planned value of quality outdoor recreation life spaces and open space conservation in perpetuity.

-In April 2021 We received a commitment from our municipal partners in Public Works to build new installations at Contac Park and the Ora Mason Library baseball Field.
-We have prepared and established about 2000 sqft at Contact Park, but have not completed covering the Ora Mason Field with cardboard and woodchips today (8/9/21),
+In April 2021 We received a commitment from our municipal partners in Public Works to build new installations at Contact Park and the Ora Mason Library baseball Field.
+We have prepared and established about 2000 sqft at Contact Park.
+The 2400 sqft.
+Ora Mason Pollinator Garden (on top of the center field hillside) was covered with cardboard and some woodchips.

 In May 2021 volunteers installed 46 bare roots shrubs (shoots about 2 feet tall), 22 at Hubbard Farms, with others at the Boardwalk and Main Library.